MichielNoback/java_jupyterbook/05_adv_apis/streams.md

 Note that this uses `mapToObj()` instead of `map()`.
 This is because an `IntStream` is a stream of primitive values.

+## Intermediate stream operations

+Intermediate operations are operations that produce a new Stream of values.
+These values can be of the same type (with `filter()` or `peek()`), but they can also be of another type, as with `map()` and `mapToObj()`.

+First we'll look at streaming characters because this makes it possible to show some examples with biological sequences.

 ### Intermediate operations: `peek()`